Support

 What file formats do you accept?

-GPX, FIT, and TCX files.
+GPX and FIT files.
 If your course file is in another format, most GPS tools can convert to GPX.

 Where do I get a course file?

-Most race organisers publish GPX files on their event websites.
-You can also find courses on AllTrails, Strava routes, or by searching "[race name] GPX download."
+Start by checking the race catalog — your race may already be listed with pre-analysed terrain data.
+If not, most race organisers publish GPX files on their event websites.
+You can also export activities from Strava as GPX, or export the original file (usually a FIT file) from any activity page.
+You can also find courses on AllTrails or by searching "[race name] GPX download."
 If you can't find one, contact your race organiser — they almost always have one available.

 Do I need a specific device or app?